 - 1. Purpose: The Transitional Buffer Zones are certain subdistrict boundaries where buildings and uses must be buffered to create a compatible transition with the surrounding neighborhoods and other land uses.
-Transitional Buffer Zones are identified on the Oak Grove Park District Zoning Map which is integrated into the Town of Medway Zoning Map. - Buffer Requirements: Where required, buffers may include a combination of natural or landscaped screening and fencing that provides an opaque visual barrier to a minimum height of eight feet above the ground.
-Buildings and associated accessory uses shall be setback a minimum of 75 feet from the property line along all Transitional Buffer Zone boundaries.
+Transitional Buffer Zones are identified on the Oak Grove Park District Zoning Map and Regulating Plan which is integrated into the Town of Medway Zoning Map. - Buffer Requirements: Where required, buffers may include a combination of natural or landscaped screening and fencing that provides an opaque visual barrier to a minimum height of eight feet above the ground.
+Primary buildings and associated accessory buildings and uses shall be setback a minimum of 75 feet from the property line along all Transitional Buffer Zone boundaries.